-Creamy root beer float popsicles are quick and easy to make!
-Only 2 ingredients, these delicious cold root beer ice pops are a perfect summer treat!
+Classic root beer float popsicles are quick and easy to make!
+Only 2 ingredients, these delicious frosty root beer ice pops are a perfect summer treat!
 Great frozen treat for a sunny summer day!

 My kids ask to go to Red Robin all the time.
 They love the place.